Rudxain/ideas/text/Samsung rant/README.md

 Ok Samsung, how about you stop leeching off of Android, and make your own motherfucking operating system? (just like Huawei).

+### Blue Light Filter

+When I was looking at hidden app activities in my J3 Mission, I noticed S made its own "BLF" independent of AOSP's "Night Light", but it was no-op, so I had to resort to the AOSP version (which was also hidden from Settings, for some reason).

+Everytime I wanted to toggle NL, I had to use an Automate-flow that changed the setting.
+And if I wanted to configure the color temperature or schedule, I had to use Automate to open the hidden activity.

+They literally updated my device from Android 7 to 8, and decided to hide a well-behaved fully-functional feature, just because they were working on a cheap clone...

+Thank you, Samsung, for being so annoying!

+### Memory "optimization"
 Something I find pointless, and perhaps harmful, is Device Care app.
 The battery optimization features are nice and all, *but why Memory?*
 It doesn't "close background apps", it **deletes RAM-cache**, that's the *opposite* of device optimization.
 Even worse, they added "Auto-Optimize", and it's **enabled by default,** meaning that every single day, your device **discards ALL of its RAM-cache**, only to generate it again.

+This has been an issue **for years**, before One UI even existed.

+### Persistent swap memory
 Speaking of that, there's a "RAM Plus" feature that's set to **4GB by default**.
 This has several problems:

 - the "Virtual RAM" is **always active**, unlike Linux's swap (which is only active when RAM explodes). this considerably reduces flash-storage lifespan, because of the frequent write-operations